 Simvastatin Improves Flow-Mediated Dilation but Reduces Adiponectin Levels and Insulin Sensitivity in Hypercholesterolemic Patient Kwang Kon Koh et al., Diabetes 31:776-782, 2008.

 Can the epidemic of misprescribing of Statins have something to do with the huge growth in obesity and blood sugar disorders?

-Ironically, the response of mainstream docor/thought leaders as reported in the media is that since statins help prevent the main diabetic complication--heart attack, this is nothing to worry about.
-Not so surprisingly, the doctors quoted are always those who get large speaking fees from, or are associated with organizations that get large research grants from, the drug companies that make statins.
-Apparently it doesn't matter that people with diabetes get nerve damage, diabetic blindness and kidney failure none of which are improved by taking statins.
+Ironically, the response of mainstream docor/thought leaders to this troubling finding, as reported in the media, is that since statins help prevent the main diabetic complication--heart attack, the fact that statins appear to cause or potentially worsen diabetes is nothing to worry about.
+Not so surprisingly, the doctors quoted saying such things are always the high profile doctors from famous medical centers who get large speaking fees from, or are associated with organizations that get large research grants from, the drug companies that made statins when they were expensive, patented drugs.
+Apparently it doesn't matter to them that people who develop diabetes also get nerve damage, diabetic blindness and kidney failure none of which are improved by taking statins.

 The New York Times also reported

 ... in Australia and Canada, regulators have been more cautious.
 Since 2005, they have issued a series of warnings about Zetia’s potential to cause hepatitis, pancreatitis and depression — warnings that have largely gone unnoticed in the United States.